yxtay/matrix-factorization-torch/README.md

-# transformers-recommender-pytorch
+# transformers-recommender

-Matrix Factorization Recommender Models in PyTorch with MovieLens
+Transformers Recommender Models in PyTorch with MovieLens

 ## Entrypoints